 Protecting your residential or commercial property with a multi-device fire alarm system should be a top priority.
 One of the easiest ways to get this done is by partnering with a provider that offers a fire alarm system with multiple devices included for a well-integrated solution.

 2 Krew offers top-of-the-line fire detection systems with multiple devices designed to keep your property protected – even when you aren’t there.
 We service the greater Pittsburgh, PA area and offer both residential and commercial solutions.
-To learn more about our fire alarm systems, reach out to our team online or call us at 724-543-0274.
+To learn more about our fire alarm systems for businesses and homes, reach out to our team online or call us at 724-543-0274.